Re-Sounding Poetries: Collections, Classrooms, Communities

 As part of the SpokenWeb Collections Showcase, where each institution was invited to creatively present on their team's collection, the University of Alberta SpokenWeb team presented a 360° video (sometimes referred to as a virtual reality or VR video) entitled SpokenWeb UAlberta in 360°.

-A fusion of past and present technology.
+SpokenWeb UAlberta in 360° is a fusion of past and present technology.
 Literary recordings from the 1960s-80s are played on a 1960s Sony TC-102 portable reel-to-reel tape player, in the same Edmonton locations where they were originally recorded decades earlier.
 This 360° video was recorded using an Insta360 X4 camera and a Zoom H3-VR ambisonic mic, and can be viewed using a VR headset to visually and sonically place the viewer inside the recorded moment.

 Watch the video, with added annotations, here.